Nick Jonas and Priyanka Chopra's Moms Are Dancing BFFs

 by Corinne Heller | Wed., Aug.
 29, 2018 12:40 PM

-Nick Jonas and Priyanka Chopra's mothers bonded wonderfully during their engagement party in India.
+Priyanka Chopra and Nick Jonas' mothers bonded wonderfully during their engagement party in India.

 The 25-year-old pop star's mom Denise Jonas posted on her Instagram page on Wednesday a video of Madhu Chopra teaching her to dance at the bash, which took place almost two weeks ago.